 ⁬ Audited Financial Statements — for the charter school’s most recent fiscal years (up to three years, if available) and any unaudited financial statements.

-⁬ Documentation of School Financial Status (Please complete the attached Financial Status Summary spreadsheet).

-⁬ Preliminary Financial Forecast — preliminary forecast of financial information.
+⁬ ⁬ Preliminary Financial Forecast — preliminary forecast of financial information including coverage ratios and growth assumptions.
 Please indicate whether or not such forecast has been or will be examined by a CPA firm.

+⁬ Preliminary Debt Service Schedule – preliminary schedule of debt service payments with sources and uses of bond funds and future payments

 ⁬ Permits — please provide a description of the status of all required building permits and other approvals, such as zoning, or permits relating to any construction or renovation of charter school facilities.

 ⁬ Budget — board approved current fiscal year budget.